 Why is cybersecurity important?

 Cybersecurity ensures that organizations and individuals are capable of accessing the internet securely.
-By implementing cyber security solutions, businesses ensure that sensitive data, such as personal identifiable information (PII), is protected against unauthorized access.
+By implementing cyber security solutions, businesses ensure that sensitive data, such as personally identifiable information (PII), is protected against unauthorized access.

-What are the consequences of a cyberattack?
+What are the consequences of a cyber attack?

 Cyberattacks are known to cause vast damage to the financial standing, reputation, and operations of businesses.
 According to a UK survey, medium and large businesses suffer an average £19,400 when cyberattacks hit them.
 Monetary damage aside, cybercrime can also bring down facilities, such as power grids, which can disrupt the lives of millions.

 Practice good security habits and use updated technologies to safeguard your device and data.
 It’s also important to devise a threat mitigation plan to deal with possible attacks and minimize disruptions.
 Also, check our post with work from home cyber security tips and discover how to protect yourself from all types of cyber security threats at home.